 - In the POP Server field, enter either mail.example.com, or your server name

-- Keep Port 110 for a POP3 connection.
+- Keep Port 110.
+This is beside the POP server.
 If you have an SSL, use Port 995 for a secure connection*.

 - Click the checkboxes next to the options that best suit your needs: